tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/场景方案/直播间搭建指南_intl_en.md

 As live streaming has become ubiquitous, more and more enterprises and developers are building their own live streaming platforms.
-During the process, they need to handle complex requirements such as live stream push and pull, live chat room, live room interaction (like, gift, and co-anchoring), and live room status management.
-This document takes Tencent Cloud products ([IM](https://console.cloud.tencent.com/im), [TRTC](https://console.cloud.tencent.com/trtc), and [CSS](https://console.cloud.tencent.com/live/livestat)) as examples to describe how to implement a live room, along with possible problems and considerations, giving a glimpse of the live streaming business and requirements.
+During the process, they need to handle complex requirements such as live stream push and pull, live transcoding, live screencapturing, live stream mix, live chat room, live room interaction (like, gift, and co-anchoring), and live room status management.
+This document takes Tencent Cloud products ([IM](https://console.cloud.tencent.com/im) and [CSS](https://console.cloud.tencent.com/live/livestat)) as examples to describe how to implement a live room, along with possible problems and considerations, giving a glimpse of the live streaming business and requirements.

 ![](https://qcloudimg.tencent-cloud.cn/raw/91a6136c0b000f0c76b72a890f3e41ac.jpg)